Aly Kassam-Remtulla

-Aly Kassam-Remtulla (also known as Aly Remtulla) is a U.S.-based academic, writer and scholar who is Associate Provost for International Affairs and Operations at Princeton University.
+Aly Kassam-Remtulla (also known as Aly Remtulla) is a U.S.-based academic, writer and scholar who is Vice Provost for International Affairs and Operations at Princeton University.
 Previously, he was associated with the MacArthur Foundation.

+Education

+Kassam-Remtulla was born in Kenya and grew up in Canada.
+After completing his high school at the United World Colleges (UWC) USA campus, Aly received his undergraduate degree in Biological Sciences, Asian American Studies and Anthropology from Stanford University, in 1998.
+As an undergraduate, he worked in the laboratory of Nobel Laureate Paul Berg.
+He then studied as a Rhodes Scholar at Balliol College, where he received a master's degree, MBA, and doctorate from Oxford University, in (2012).

 Career

-Kassam-Remtulla was born in Kenya and grew up in Canada.
-He received his undergraduate degree in Biological Sciences, Asian American Studies and Anthropology from Stanford University.
-He then studied as a Rhodes Scholar at Balliol College, where he received a master's degree, MBA, and doctorate from Oxford University.